-A subsistence allowance is paid each month while enrolled in a Veterans Readiness (previously known as Vocational Rehabilitation) program and is based on the rate of attendance (full-time or part-time), the number of dependents, and the type of training.
+A subsistence allowance is paid each month while enrolled in a Veterans Readiness and Employment program (VR&E -- previously known as Vocational Rehabilitation and Employment).
+The allowance is based on type of training, rate of attendance (full or part time) and number of dependents.
 The charts below reflect the rates as of Oct.
 1, 2023.

 |Training Time||No Deps||One Dep||Two Deps||Each Added Dep|

 *Institutional training also includes unpaid or nominally paid on-the-job training or work experience in a federal, state, local or tribal government agency.

 Subsistence Allowance for Post-9/11 GI Bill-Eligible Trainees

-If you are enrolled in the Veterans Readiness training program and eligible for the Post-9/11 GI Bill you may be eligible to receive a housing allowance based on the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
+If you are enrolled in the VR&E training program and eligible for the Post-9/11 GI Bill, you may be eligible to receive a housing allowance based on the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
 This is based on the ZIP code of the location where the training occurs.

-If you are a full-time trainee you will receive the full BAH; a 1/2 time trainee receives 1/2 the BAH, etc.
+If you are a full-time trainee, you will receive the full BAH; a half-time trainee receives half the BAH, etc.

 These amounts update on Jan.
 1 of every year instead of Oct.
 1.